PRodriguez19/Intro-to-shell/lessons/01_the_filesystem.md

 ## Introduction to Vermont Advance Computing Center

 We will spend most of our time learning about the basics of the shell command-line interface (CLI) by exploring experimental data on the **VACC** cluster.
-First, please note that more information can always be found at the [Vermont Advanced Computing Center website](https://www.uvm.edu/vacc).
+Please note that more information can always be found at the [Vermont Advanced Computing Center website](https://www.uvm.edu/vacc).

 The VACC includes three clusters: BlackDiamond, Bluemoon, and DeepGreen.
+We will use the **Bluemoon** cluster for any downstream analysis.

 So, we will need to log in to this remote compute cluster first before we can start with the basics.
 Let's take a quick look at the basic architecture of a cluster environment and some cluster-specific jargon prior to logging in.